jessieyli/scrimfinder/README.md

 [Check out our app on Heroku](https://scrim-searcher.herokuapp.com/)

-If you wish to run this app locally, make sure that you have installed Python3 and use the following commands:
+If you wish to run this app locally, make sure that you have installed Python3 and use the following commands (for Windows):
-`venv/Scripts/activate
+`venv/Scripts/activate`
-pip install flask
+`pip install mysql-connector-python-rf`
-pip install mysql-connector`
+`pip install flask`